readysettech/readyset/docs/src/noria_client.md

 and [implementation
 doc.](https://drive.google.com/file/d/1oXDSCP7psTPaCAgMcXZIZOvmPjJ36VpN/view?usp=sharing)

-The Noria Client abstracts the RYW mechnanism away from the user.
+The Noria Client abstracts the RYW mechanism away from the user.
 When RYW is enabled, the user should be able to make queries via the client with no changes from normal.